Update your old Teller Cash Management & Recycler strategy.

 - Secure/Certified Service Provider with remote security patching capabilities: In the era of increased cyberattacks, you can’t afford to overlook this point.
 All this new technology is only as good as the service provider keeping it hardened, secure, and stable.
 Make sure your service provider is SOC 2 Type II certified, does not sub the maintenance out to a non-secure provider and can provide critical remote security patches, cyber threat monitoring, and maximize remote fixes.

 In closing, although teller cash recyclers have been around for a while that does not mean it should be a while before you have another look at the technology and your deployment strategy.
 We need more out of the technology we have already before we add new technology.
 Open platforms give you a starting chance.
-Cook Security Group can help you start the discussion around a vendor-agnostic approach that truly fits your growing needs.
+Cook Solutions Group can help you start the discussion around a vendor-agnostic approach that truly fits your growing needs.